Ealimah11/alx-system_engineering-devops/0x00-shell_basics/README.md

-to Display the contents list of your current directory
+to changes the working directory to the user’s home directory